-- The College's Lead Grant/Contract Administrator (Lindsey Saunders) will complete a final College-level review for University and sponsoring agency compliance.
-If the proposal meets the requirements, the proposal will be submitted on behalf of the University to the sponsoring agency by WSU Sponsored Programs Administration (SPA).
+- The College's lead grant/contract administrator will complete a final college-level review for university and sponsoring agency compliance.
+If the proposal meets the requirements, the proposal will be submitted on behalf of the university to the sponsoring agency by WSU Sponsored Programs Administration (SPA).

-- Keep in mind that the College of Engineering follows Sponsored Program Adminsitration's proposal submission policy.
+Keep in mind that the College of Engineering follows Sponsored Program Administration's proposal submission policy.
 Proposals are reviewed and submitted on a first-come, first-served basis.
 The earlier a proposal is completed, the more opportunity is available for a thorough review.

 - Any proposed cost-sharing (voluntary and mandatory) requires Engineering Business Office review and approval prior to proposal submission, along with a valid funding source for the commitment.

 - Faculty are NOT authorized to sign contracts or agreements on behalf of the University.
 Any research-related document requiring signature (a contract, award, non-monetary agreement) must be submitted to the Research Office prior to processing.
 These documents likely need to be reviewed and approved by SPA and WSU's Office of General counsel prior to institutional signature.
-Please work with your Sr. Grant/Contract Administrator to initiate this process.
+Please work with Angela Childrey to initiate this process.